Book Review: Young Women

 Review

-The girls’ relationship borders on obsession, at least on Emily’s side as she lives vicariously through Tamsin, enjoying her London, which is very different to her own experience.
+The girls’ relationship borders on obsession – at least on Emily’s side.
+She lives vicariously through Tamsin, enjoying a version of London that is very different to her own experience.

-It’s a great story that looks at the #MeToo movement, as well as our own internal struggle between right and wrong.
-However, I more time could have been devoted to Emily’s feelings for Tamsin.
-There are hints throughout the book, but it is never fully explored, which is a shame.
+This is a great character-driven story that looks at the #MeToo movement, as well as our own internal struggle between right and wrong.
+However, I did feel that more time could have been devoted to Emily’s feelings for Tamsin.
+There are hints throughout the book, that it is more than just a friendship, but it is never fully explored, which is a shame.

-Neither character is particularly likeable, but there are elements that are relatable.
-My own experience of London is more like Tamsin’s, spending countless nights in Soho, with theatre people.
-Tamsin is sexy, fun and Emily’s attraction to her is understandable!
+Neither character is particularly likeable, but there are elements of each girl that are relatable.
+My own experience of London is more like Tamsin’s, spending countless nights in Soho, talking shop with other theatre people.
+Tamsin is sexy, fun and charismatic, so Emily’s attraction to her is understandable!

-A fantastic analysis of female friendship that leaves you torn between missing the freedom of your 20s and grateful that you no longer have to deal with that scale of drama!
+A story that will stay with you, Young Women is a fantastic analysis of female friendship that leaves you torn between missing the freedom of your 20s and grateful that you no longer have to deal with that scale of drama!

 Rating: 4.5 out of 5.